Frequently Asked Questions

 Defined Contribution Pensions

-A defined contribution pension — sometimes called a money purchase pension — builds up a pot of money to provide income in retirement.
-It can be set up by your employer (a workplace pension) or by you (a personal pension).
+• A DC pension can be set up by your employer (a workplace pension) or by you (a personal pension).

 In a defined contribution pension, payments are made by you, your employer, or both.
 If it's a workplace scheme, contributions usually come straight from your salary.
 If it's a personal pension, you pay in yourself.